MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationbaseobject-class.md

 A pointer to a storyboard.

 *bDependOnKeyframes*<br/>
-With FALSE this method adds only those transitions that do not depend on keyframes.
+When FALSE, this method adds only those transitions that do not depend on keyframes.

 ### Return Value